p2ppsr/authrite-utils/README.md

 Verifies that the provided certificate has a valid signature.
 Also checks the structure of the certificate.
 Throws errors if the certificate is invalid.

+Note: Does not guarantee that additional fields are not provided in this certificate structure!

 #### Parameters